halcy/Mastodon.py/docs/index.rst

         'urls': # Additional URLs dict, presently only 'streaming_api' with the
                 # stream websocket address.
         'contact_account': # Account dict of the primary contact for the instance.
-        'languages': # Array of ISO 6391 language codes the instance has chosen to advertise.
+        'languages': # Array of ISO 639-1 (two-letter) language codes the instance
+                     # has chosen to advertise.
     }

 Activity dicts